-Target - People or property that could be in identified Target Areas in parks or campgrounds when a tree fails
+Target - People or property that could be injured, damaged or disrupted by a tree failure in identified Target Areas in parks or campgrounds.

-Target Area - A developed area where people, vehicles, or equipment are likely to linger and congregate in parks and campgrounds.
+Target Area - An area where people, vehicles, or equipment are likely to linger and congregate in parks and campgrounds.